kubevela/kubevela.github.io/docs/platform-engineers/addon/intro.md

 title: Build Your Own Addon
 ---

 The picture below shows what KubeVela does when an addon is enabled.
+There are mainly three process:
+* [Addon Registry](./addon-registry) store addons which can be used to share and distribute addons anywhere, it can be any git repo, OSS bucket or OCI registry.
-You can see that the [Addon Registry](./addon-registry) stores the addon's resource files.
-When an addon is enabled through UX/CLI, it will pull these resource files from the Addon Registry, render them and create a KubeVela application.
-Finally, the KubeVela controller running in the management cluster completes the delivery of the resources described in the application.
+* When an addon is enabled through UX/CLI, it will pull these resource files from the Addon Registry, render them and create a KubeVela application.
+* Finally, the KubeVela controller take care the rest things and deliver the addon as a normal application into control plane or multi-clusters.

 ![alt](../../resources/addon-mechanism.jpg)

-## Make an addon
+## Build an addon

-Next, we will introduce how to make an addon of your own.
-First, you need to add a directory for storing addon resource files in the Addon Registry.
-Typically this directory structure looks like this:
+To build an addon, you should follow some basic rules as follows.

+You need to create an addon directory to place addon resource files.
+We're building a [CLI command](https://github.com/kubevela/kubevela/pull/4162) to create the scaffold, it will be released in v1.5.

+Typically the directory hierarchy looks like below:

 ```shell
 ├── resources/